There are always times of uncertainty, friends. Some seem worse than others, and the world we live in right now is one of those times.

 I can almost hear the jingle of my core values.
 I say it all the time, we’re:

 - Abundance minded

-When I say it, my employees are like:
+When I say it, my team mates are like:

 Oh my gosh, here we go again.